yanmarques/badcat/README.md

 Your payload should be accessible now at: aqti2jzrbmniqsnwmi3zmxxy3edynawa472ywdj42nk2wox6akpkodqd.onion:PAYLOAD_PORT
 ```

-After you have connected, fire up `msfconsole` using `proxychains` in order for open a meterpreter session through the Tor network.
+After you have connected, fire up `msfconsole` using `proxychains` in order to open a meterpreter session through the Tor network.
 It's fundamental that msfconsole is proxied through the Tor network.

 ![Msfconsole opened with session from badcat](https://user-images.githubusercontent.com/28604565/143482772-40267d27-9e9e-4f41-80e9-c956e5432be0.png)